T3chnocr4t/T3chnocr4t.github.io/CTF/Tryhackme/ohSINT.md

 Answer: Github

 ### Q6: Where has he gone on holiday?
-- yes 😆 "So I found its website on GitHub and took a look at it.
+- yeah 😆, "So I found its website on GitHub and took a look at it.
 Then I saw..
 He went to new york to enjoy 😂

 ![owood web](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/fadd8f6a-cc1f-4517-ae63-a8551cf5aaf9)
 Answer: New york